 Big brands like Amazon and Cineplex have proven that a well executed rewards program can work wonders for a brand.
 That’s because a rewards program is an extension of your brand, one that transforms your relationship with customers into something that isn’t purely transactional.
 Your program is the best way of thanking your most loyal followers, engaging your soon to be loyalists, and getting new people to jump on board.

 However, because it holds so much importance there are a few things you definitely want to avoid with your program.
-A few small slip-ups may land you in your customers’ bad books, and as large companies like Starbucks, Air Miles, and Microsoft can tell you, no company is too large to have their customer experience go from good to bad as a result of their rewards program.
+A few small slip-ups may land you in your customers’ bad books, and as large companies like Old Navy, Dillard’s, and Uber can tell you, no company is too large to have their customer experience go from good to bad as a result of their rewards program.

 Let’s take a closer look at what happens when large rewards programs fail.

 Old Navy complicates their program

 Customers love Old Navy for their fashionable staples at low prices.
 So it makes sense that they have a rewards program offering even more savings and rewards.
 However, where Old Navy misses the mark is complicating their program with too many membership options and misleading earning and redeeming actions.

 Old Navy revamped their loyalty program in 2021 in an effort to streamline the loyalty experience for all of Gap’s brands: Gap, Old Navy, Banana Republic, and Athleta.
 Where customers previously had to sign up for a credit card at each store, they can now sign up for any of them and be a member of Navyist Rewards.
 Seems like a great idea at first, right?

 Well, with the redesign of their program, Old Navy also blurred the lines between their free membership and credit card holding members.
 Card members receive a one time 20% off discount when using their card for the first time and earn 5 points for every dollar spent compared to 1 point per dollar spent that regular members earn.